ilyasergey/YSC2229/source/week-10-binary-encondings.rst

 There is no gain in reading strings in binary, as we use the same format for representing them as plain OCaml.

-Some domains, however, have data, which, which would be too wasteful to represent as strings.
+Some domains, however, have data, for which it would be too wasteful to represent it as a string.
 Realising this gives an initial idea of implementing *data compression* --- exploiting properties of data to find more compact representation of it as a bit-string.

 A good example of data that can be efficiently represented are `DNA sequences <https://en.wikipedia.org/wiki/DNA>`_.
 The sequences are very long strings of only four characters: